James K. Bredar: Federal judicial service

-United States magistrate judge tenure

 Bredar served as a United States magistrate judge from January 26, 1998, to December 17, 2010.

-District court service

 On April 21, 2010, President Barack Obama nominated Bredar to be a United States District Judge for the United States District Court for the District of Maryland.
 His nomination was confirmed in the Senate by unanimous consent on December 16, 2010.
 He received his commission on December 17, 2010, and was sworn in on December 22, 2010.
-He has served as Chief Judge since October 6, 2017.
+He served as chief judge from October 6, 2017 to April 30, 2024.
+Bredar assumed senior status on April 30, 2024.

 Notable cases

-In April 2017, Judge Bredar approved a consent decree signed by the Mayor of Baltimore; the Baltimore Police Department; and the U.S. Department of Justice, Civil Rights Division.
+In April 2017, Bredar approved a consent decree signed by the Mayor of Baltimore; the Baltimore Police Department; and the U.S. Department of Justice, Civil Rights Division.
 The consent decree called for major reforms within the police department.
 Negotiation of the decree had followed an investigation by the Department of Justice of the police department, as requested by the city in 2015.
-Judge Bredar denied a request by then-recently appointed Attorney General Jeff Sessions to postpone signing for thirty days in order to give the new administration time to review the decree; Judge Bredar said the Court was satisfied with the decree and that it was time to get the changes underway.
+Bredar denied a request by then-recently appointed Attorney General Jeff Sessions to postpone signing for thirty days in order to give the new administration time to review the decree; Bredar said the Court was satisfied with the decree and that it was time to get the changes underway.

 Bredar was one of three judges assigned to a case captioned Benisek v.
 Lamone, No. 1:13-cv-03233-JKB (D. Md.).
 The case challenged Maryland's 2011 congressional redistricting map, and specifically Maryland's 6th congressional district, as an unconstitutional partisan gerrymander.
 The district court entered summary judgment in Plaintiffs' favor in late 2018, and the State sought review by the Supreme Court of the United States.
 The case was consolidated with Rucho v.
 Common Cause, a case that challenged the North Carolina congressional map as a partisan gerrymander.
 In a 5–4 decision issued in June 2019, the Supreme Court held that partisan gerrymandering claims present nonjusticiable political questions.
 Justice Kagan, dissenting, observed that "[f]or the first time ever, th[e] Court refuses to remedy a constitutional violation because it thinks the task beyond judicial capabilities."

 In an opinion at an earlier stage in the Benisek proceedings, Bredar had noted that "[p]artisan gerrymandering is noxious, a cancer on our democracy."